Fourth Stimulus Check: Is Another Relief Payment Coming?

 As of early June, over a quarter of American adults (63 million people) reported some difficulty keeping up with expenses in the prior week.
 A survey from the Federal Reserve Bank of New York determined that over 58 percent of those receiving a third stimulus check have or will use the money on consumption or paying down debt.
 That includes debt incurred during the pandemic.
 A Bloomberg/Morning Consult poll from last February listed food and housing costs as the second and third most popular uses of the then-upcoming stimulus.

 Employment also remains well below pre-pandemic levels.
 The unemployment rate fell to 5.8 percent in May, but about 7.6 million fewer people are employed today as compared to early 2020.
 Most of them were in low-wage jobs lost during the pandemic that have not returned.
-Approximately 412,000 people initially applied for unemployment insurance in the first week of June.
+Approximately 411,000 people initially applied for unemployment insurance last week.
 (A typical pre-pandemic week saw about 250,000 new unemployment applications.)
-Another 118,000 sought Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
-As of the week ending May 29, almost 15 million workers were receiving some form of unemployment aid.
+Another 105,000 people sought Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
+As of the week ending June 5, almost 15 million workers were receiving some form of unemployment aid.
 Many jobless Americans have not received unemployment insurance and other government benefits, because of long waits, perceived ineligibility and other issues.

 Job growth continues to lag expectations for many possible reasons.
 Some have argued that overly generous benefits are making unemployment more attractive than working.
 But other considerations factor into one’s ability to work too.
-With many schools still remote or out for the summer, a lot of parents lack adequate childcare.
-The full vaccination rates just passed 40 percent for the country.
-But that percentage ranges from 62.7 percent in Vermont to 28.5 percent in Mississippi.
+With many schools staying remote for the entire school year, a lot of parents lack adequate childcare.
+The full vaccination rates just passed 45 percent for the country.
+But that percentage ranges from 64.5 percent in Vermont to 29.2 percent in Mississippi.
 So the threat of COVID is still real in much of the country, leaving many uncomfortable working around strangers in public.
-A growing gap between labor force skills and job requirements makes hiring more difficult.
+A gap between labor force skills and job requirements can make hiring more difficult.
 And then there’s the general friction that inevitably arises when an entire economy slams its foot on the gas.

 As before the pandemic, many who are willing to work cannot find jobs with the wages and benefits they need to survive.
 According to Marie Newman, a U.S. Representative from Illinois, “there is not a shortage of Americans looking for work, there is a shortage of Americans willing to work for starvation wages with no benefits, no health care, and no protections during a pandemic.”